net-vinothkumar/awss3select/README.md

 Data Returned by S3 SELECT : $0.0007/GB * 2 = $0.0014\
 Total = $0.0114 per S3 SELECT request.

+### Terminology to write S3-Select query
+To use S3 Select, your data must be structured in either CSV or JSON format with UTF-8 encoding.
+You can also compress your files with GZIP or BZIP2 before sending to S3 to save on object size.

 ### DEMO AWS S3 Select SQL Queries

 select count(*) from s3object s\